Jason Bateman

+He filled starring roles in the comedies The Switch (2010), The Change-Up (2011), Horrible Bosses (2011), Identity Thief (2013), This Is Where I Leave You (2014), Horrible Bosses 2 (2014), Office Christmas Party (2016), and Game Night (2018).
+He also played dramatic roles in The Gift (2015), The Outsider (2020), Air (2023), and Carry-On (2024).
+He also voiced Nick Wilde in the Disney animated films Zootopia (2016) and its upcoming 2025 sequel.

-Bateman made his directorial debut with the black comedy Bad Words (2013), in which he also starred.
-He has since directed and starred in The Family Fang (2015) and the Netflix crime drama series Ozark (2017–2022).
-Bateman was awarded the Primetime Emmy Award for Outstanding Directing for a Drama Series in 2019 for his directing of Ozark and has won three Screen Actors Guild Awards for his performance.
-In 2020 he had a recurring role in (and directed two episodes of) the HBO miniseries The Outsider.
+Bateman made his directorial debut with an episode of The Hogan Family, at the time setting the record for the youngest director in the Directors Guild of America.
+He has since directed and starred in the films Bad Words (2013) and The Family Fang (2015), and the television crime dramas Ozark, The Outsider (2020), and Black Rabbit (2025).
+Bateman was awarded the Primetime Emmy Award for Outstanding Directing for a Drama Series in 2019 for his direction on Ozark.

 Early life

 Bateman was born in Rye, New York, and was four years old when his family moved to Salt Lake City, Utah, and later to California.
 His mother, Victoria Elizabeth, was a flight attendant for Pan Am who was originally from Shrewsbury in the United Kingdom.
 His father, Kent Bateman, is an American actor, writer, and director of film and television.
 His older sister is actress Justine Bateman.
-He also has three half-brothers.

-Bateman never finished high school.
+Bateman, like many child actors, attended Brighton Hall School, without graduating.
 In an interview with Wired Magazine, Bateman admitted that he never received his diploma due to not finishing his finals while filming Teen Wolf Too.

-Bateman told Best Life magazine that he and Justine supported their parents with their earnings from their television shows; he also revealed that he was managed by his father until Bateman was 20 when the business relationship was dissolved.
+Bateman and Justine's earnings from their television shows were a significant income source for their parents, allowing the family to afford their home and other essentials.
+The reliance on a portion of Bateman's earnings from acting caused him to feel anxious and under pressure to keep roles and remain in the acting industry as a whole.
+As an actor, Bateman was managed by his father until he was 20, when the business relationship was dissolved.